Blueforcer/awtrix3/docs/README.md

 Join the thousands of satisfied awtrix users who have already chosen Awtrix 2 and AWTRIX 3 and experience the difference today! https://discord.gg/cyBCpdx

+## Who i am?
+My name is Stephan, also known as Blueforcer, from Frankfurt, Germany.
+I am a husband and father of two children, and I have a strong passion for technology.
+In my free time, I engage in a wide range of activities including 3D printing, programming, FPV drones, electric cars, gaming, and much more.
+I constantly seek new technological adventures and enjoy exploring various innovative fields.

 ## Support

 If you like my work, please consider supporting the project.